Indian security forces kill 6 suspected rebels in Kashmir

-SRINAGAR, India (AP) — Indian security forces have shot and killed six suspected insurgents in a fierce exchange of gunfire in the Indian portion of Kashmir.
+SRINAGAR, India (AP) — Indian security forces shot and killed six suspected insurgents in a fierce exchange of gunfire early Friday in the Indian portion of Kashmir, police said.

-A police statement says the firing took place early Friday when security forces attacked a rebel hideout in the foothills of the Waghama Sutkipora area of south Kashmir.
+The shooting took place when security forces attacked a suspected rebel hideout in the foothills of the Waghama Sutkipora area of south Kashmir, a police statement said.

-The news of the rebel deaths triggered protests by civilians opposed to Indian rule.
+News of the deaths triggered protests by hundreds of civilians opposed to Indian rule.
+They took to the streets in at least four places in south Kashmir's Anantnag district and clashed with government forces while raising anti-India and pro-rebel slogans.

+Security forces fired in the air and used tear gas to disperse the protesters, who attacked them with rocks in the Khanabal area of Anantnag town, witnesses said.
+However, there were no reports of any injuries.

-Police say security forces recovered the six bodies and rifles carried by the rebels.
+Police said security forces recovered six bodies and the rifles carried by the suspected rebels.

 India accuses Pakistan of arming and training the rebels, a charge Pakistan denies.